“Nobody takes advice, but everyone accepts money; therefore money is better than advice “

 Venture capital inflow

 Another major factor influencing the growth of stablecoins is the nature of the venture capital inflow.
-The opportunity for new business models to emerge in the stablecoin market makes it possible for venture capitalists and large investors to generate profits.
+The opportunity for new business models to emerge in the stablecoin market provides an opportunity to generate profits for venture capitalists and large investors.

 A stablecoin is a new class of cryptocurrencies, the rate of which is rigidly tied to the price of the underlying asset.
 Stablecoins are gaining momentum trying to offer the best of the crypto world – instant processing, security and privacy of payments.